 Exeter regularly attract praise for their patient and carefully managed rise to the top.
-And despite the South West of England is a rugby heartland, Exeter are the only Premiership club in the region so naturally attract a good support.
+And despite the South West of England being a rugby heartland, Exeter are the only Premiership club in the area so naturally attract a good support.

 Ground Information Back to Top ^

 Sandy Park is located on the eastern edge of the city beside

 Junction 30 of the M5 Motorway.
 The stadium is small by

 The ground is dominated by the grandstand that sits along one side of the pitch and is flanked by two standing areas known as the North West Terrace and the Watson Terrace.
 Directly opposite the Grandstand is the East Terrace, a small covered standing section divided into two sections (North and South).
 At one end of the pitch is the North Terrace which also offers covered standing, whilst the South West Communications stand at the other end is home to around 2,000 covered seats.
 There are two large screens within the stadium.

 pride themselves on building an environment on matchday that